fandm-college/rcs.github.io/README.md

 dorc@fandm.edu.

+The current list of available computing resources can be found [overview/README.md](here).

 ## Acknowledging Research Computing

 Use of Franklin and Marshall Research Computing resources must be acknowledged in any and all publications.